idontloveuanymore/VK-posts_now_on_telegram./README.md

 <center>I will not write a brief description, everything is clear from the title))</center>

+# Support for this code is discontinued because it is too bad!
+However, you can use a rewritten commercial application with normal code.
+More information here - @another_vendetta_news (Telegram)

 # How does this code work?

 1. Data parsing.